How Does Data Strategy Relate to Media Buying?

 Third-Party data refers to information sourced from large data aggregators who pull data from email lists, browser cookies, data marketplaces, and more.
 Third-Party data aggregators then stitch collected data together forming consumer profiles that can help develop media strategies.
 Between 2017 and 2021, U.S marketers spent $13.3 billion on Third-Party audience data.

 Purchasing Third-Party data can be important to media buying agencies for several reasons.
 For one, it may fill in gaps within existing consumer profiles and audience segments.
 Marketers have thousands of target audience options including, but not limited to, age, location, and interests.
 In collaboration with Third-Party data providers, you can create further-customized segments based on your needs.
+On some advertising platforms, this includes advanced targeting options like contextual targeting (ads appearing in contextually relevant places, like a page on the same topic) and behavioral targeting (targeting users based on their online behavior and intent, like showing an ad for a car to someone who was researching new cars).
 The more sophisticated the targeting, the more important this data becomes, including media platforms like programmatic or Connected TV advertising.

 Data Use #3: Using Client Data in Media Strategy Development

-Marketing Doctor has been the agency of record for a multi-state regional brand for over 15 years.
-One of our client’s central goals is patient acquisition and increased profit.
+Marketing Doctor has been the agency of record for a multi-state regional brand for over 15 years where patient acquisition with increased profit remains the core goal.
 Zero- and First-Party data are key fuel for their paid media campaigns to generate high-quality, new customer leads and increase the volume of new business.

 Our team uses multiple attribution models to determine which platforms are driving conversions.
 In so doing, we optimize budget allocation and the collection of actionable insights for stronger campaign performance.